- Adrenal Cancer

 By selectively killing tumor cells while allowing healthy cells to survive, Gleevec represents a new approach in cancer therapy called targeted therapy.

 Gleevec is taken as an oral capsule and it is usually recommended that it be taken with a meal and a large glass of water to reduce irritation to the intestinal tract.
 Side effects of Gleevec are mostly mild to moderate.
 The most common side effect is mild nausea.
 Other side effects, usually mild as well, include diarrhea, fluid retention and swelling (often around the eyes), indigestion, muscle cramps, bleeding from the GIST tumor, fatigue, and a skin rash.

-Sutent (Sunitinib) is another targeted therapy drug that is useful in treating GIST.
-It targets the KIT protein and several other proteins that Gleevec does not target.
+Sutent (sunitinib) is another targeted therapy drug that is useful in treating GIST.
+It targets the KIT and PDGFRA proteins and several other proteins that Gleevec does not target.
 It is used in patients when Gleevec doesn't work or if they can't take it because of side effects.
 It seems to help about one out of three patients who can't take Gleevec.
 Sutent can cause tumors to shrink and often stops them from growing for a time.
 More important, patients getting the drug may live longer.

 Sutent is also taken as a pill.
 The most common side effects are diarrhea, mouth irritation, and skin color changes.
 More serious side effects can include high blood pressure, increased risk of bleeding, and swelling.